semsec/Library-Storage-System/readme.md

 - Implement a soft-delete mechanism instead of permanent deletion.
 - Allow books to be marked as deleted but still accessible for historical purposes.
 - Deleting of a book should be able by multiple criteria .

-## Usage

-Provide instructions on how to set up and use the Library Storage System.
-Include details about dependencies, installation steps, and any configuration required.

-## Contributing

-Explain how others can contribute to the project.
-Include information about code style, testing, and the contribution process.

-## License

-Specify the license under which the project is distributed.

-## Acknowledgments

-Give credit to individuals or projects that have contributed to or inspired this project.